ceuceuelma/RevoU_DAMC_study-case/README.md

 ## About Dataset: Games Sales.xlsx
   ### Name
-  the name of the game
+  name of the game

   ### Sales
-  total sales/purchases of the game
+  total sales of the game (in millions)

   ### Series
-  the series of the game (if any)
+  series of the game (if any)

   ### Release
   release date of the game

   ### Genre
-  the genre of the game
+  genre of the game

   ### Developer
-  the developer of the game
+  developer of the game

   ### Publisher
   publisher of the game